 In close collaboration with the Department for Child and Adolescent Psychiatry, Psychosomatic Medicine and Psychotherapy our group is studying alternations in the serotonergic system, of appetite regulating peptides and neurotrophic proteins as well as genetic associations.
-Additionally, neural correlates of important AN-involved psychological processes will be analyzed by magnetic resonance imaging methods.
+Additionally, neural correlates of important eating-disorder-involved psychological processes will be analyzed by magnetic resonance imaging methods.
 In this context we are especially interested in processes of reward, learning, cognitive control and regulation of emotions.

 The MRI data are analyzed using the following software packages and/or pipelines which are all freely available: